 Knights of the Frozen Throne

 - The Lich King–a great card in the 8 slot that fits in most control and late game decks.

-- Malfurion the Pestilent–fits in every single kind of Druid deck.
+- Malfurion the Pestilent–fits in most kind of Druid deck like Spiteful Druid.

 - Bloodreaver Gul'dan–overwhelms and out grind opponents with this powerful card.
-Found in decks like Control Warlock and Handlock.
+Found in decks like Control Warlock and Cube Warlock.

 Journey to Un'Goro

 Hope the guide above has helped you in deciding what card to craft next!
 You can find more Hearthstone information on this website:

 Learn how to save money and get more packs when buying Hearthstone packs with Amazon Coins.